adnroboticsfr/SmartPi-armbian/README.md

 To begin using SmartPi-armbian, follow these steps:

 1. Clone the repository to your local machine.
-2. Navigate to the `actions/build-image` directory.
+2. Navigate to the `configs` directory.
 3. Customize the configuration files in the `configs` directory as needed.
-4. Run the build script to create your custom image.

 ## Usage